 - 1. International Financial Reporting Standards (IFRS) - 2.
 U.S. GAAP (only applicable to companies with U.S. registered securities) - 3.
-Accounting principles that cover substantially the same core subject matter as Canadian GAAP (applicable to publicly accountable enterprises and only permitted for designated international jurisdictions; some countries, including China, are not currently among these jurisdictions), with a reconciliation to Canadian GAAP
+Accounting principles that cover substantially the same core subject matter as Canadian GAAP (only permitted for designated international jurisdictions; some countries, including China, are not currently among these jurisdictions), with a reconciliation to Canadian GAAP